 The initial checklist assessment can be completed by a nurse, doctor, other healthcare professional or social worker.
 You should be told that you're being assessed, and be asked for your consent.

-Depending on the outcome of the checklist, you'll either be told that you don't meet the criteria for a full assessment of NHS continuing healthcare and are therefore not eligible, or you'll be referred for a full assessment of eligibility.
+Depending on the outcome of the checklist, you'll either be told that you don't meet the criteria for a full assessment of NHS continuing healthcare and are therefore not eligible, or you'll be referred for a full assessment.

 Being referred for a full assessment doesn't necessarily mean you'll be eligible for NHS continuing healthcare.
 The purpose of the checklist is to enable anyone who might be eligible to have the opportunity for a full assessment.